Terwilliger Hot Springs: Description

+Access to the springs is subject to a fee.
+Since 2012, the rates have been $10 per person per day or $60 per person for a seasonal pass to visit.
+Clothing in the bathing areas is optional, however nudity is not permitted within viewing distance from the Aufderheide Scenic Byway (Forest Road 19).
+Pets are not allowed at the pools, but there is a designated area before the pools where pets can be tied up.
+The springs are open for day use only, and alcohol is not permitted on site.

+History

+Prior to the arrival of settlers, the hot springs may have been used by the local indigenous peoples.
+In the 1860s, Hiram Terwilliger founded the site to be used for mineral water baleanotheraputic purposes after originally filing for a cinnabar mining claim.
+He approached the Forest Service to file for mineral rights but his request was denied.
+In the 1960s the roads in the area were paved which allowed for greater access to the areas, and consequently they became popular with the public between 1960 and 1990.

 The pools were renovated in 2009.
 A group of volunteers, led by a Eugene-based stonemason, removed concrete and built pools using a natural mortar.
 The new walls will be more stable and easier for volunteers to clean.
 The renovated pools, the construction of which cost an estimated $40,000, are expected to last for generations.

-Access to the springs is subject to a fee.
-Since 2012, the rates have been $6 per person per day or $60 per person for a seasonal pass to visit.
-Clothing in the bathing areas is optional, and access is permitted for day use only.
-Pets are not allowed at the pools, but there is a designated area before the pools where pets can be tied up.

-On December 21, 2017 a landslide blocked the road that provides access to the hot springs from the north.
+On December 21, 2017, a landslide blocked the road that provides access to the hot springs from the north.
 The road will be closed indefinitely.
 At the time, southern access was blocked by winter road conditions and construction, making the hot springs inaccessible to the public.

-On August 19, 2018 a fire was reported in the area near Terwilliger Hot Springs.
+On August 19, 2018, a fire was reported in the area near Terwilliger Hot Springs.
 The fire damaged the trail to the springs and the surrounding area.
 The hot springs were re-opened on July 1, 2019.